-This type of insurance will cover you in the event that a claim is made against you as a result of work done for a client (negligence), as well as dishonesty, loss or damage to the client’s data, defamation, and any alleged breaches of the client’s intellectual property.
+This type of insurance will cover you for any claims made against you as a result of work you have done for a client.
+It can also cover, dishonesty, loss or damage to the client’s data, defamation, and any alleged breaches of the client’s intellectual property.

-PI Insurance – Things to bear in mind
+PI Insurance – Things for start-ups bear in mind

 Before purchasing PI cover, there are several things you should consider:

-3. Covered Activities – Many insurers will cover specific trades or professions (such as consultants, accountants, engineers, etc.) If you are not accepted initially using the standard application procedures, you may still be able to have a policy tailored to your needs by the leading insurers.
+Many insurers will cover specific trades or professions, such as consultants, accountants, engineers, etc. If you are not accepted initially using the standard application procedures, you may still be able to have a policy tailored to your needs by the leading insurers.

-4. Run off Cover – As most PI policies run on a ‘claims made’ basis rather than ‘occurrence’ basis, you could potentially be liable for claims from past clients long after your PI insurance policy has ended.
-Run-Off cover will protect you against this kind of eventuality.
+As most PI policies run on a ‘claims made’ basis rather than ‘occurrence’ basis, you could potentially be liable for claims from past clients long after your PI insurance policy has ended.
+Run-off cover will protect you against this kind of eventuality.

-5. Limitations – Most policies will have a maximum turnover threshold (£500,000 or £750,000 are typical examples), and will only cover businesses which employ up to a certain number of employees (5 or 7 are typical examples).
-You should be made aware of these conditions during the application process.
+Most policies will have a maximum turnover threshold – £500,000 or £750,000 are typical examples – and will only cover businesses employing up to a certain number of employees, e.g. 5 or 7 staff.
+You should be made aware of these limitations during the application process.

 Where can I buy PI cover from?